 Theres the familiar give in one tiny section of the floor where a board has cracked that my feet always seem to find.
 Dust collects along the skirting boards and gathers in corners and seems on a mission as well – to constantly collect in great heaps just to taunt me.
 Swishing a mop along those edges right up to the front door feels like a victory in itself but that dust – it has a way of finding its way back.

-I wonder how many miles I do in a day, early morning, late at night, up and down – how many do we all do – feeling like we’re getting no where fast
+I wonder how many miles I do in a day, early morning, late at night, up and down – how many do we all do.

-And yep a lot of life is lived in in-between places.
+A lot of life is lived in these seemingly inconsequential in-between places.
 Not where we were but not where we want to be either.
+On our way.
 Between what was and the place our hearts compass has us pointed – the longed for job, the house finished, our goal weight, the debt paid off, something to come or something to go, a big break, a move, a healing, an answer.

-We can either be in one heck of a rush to put some space between where we are now and where we want to be or we get a lost in the throws of the everyday hard work, the up and down of the same hallways, the in and out, the dust piling up again and lose sight of where we are headed.
+And we can either be in one heck of a rush to put some space between where we are now and where we want to be or we get lost in the throws of the everyday hard work, the up and down of the same hallways, the in and out, the dust piling up again and lose sight of where we are headed.
 Drowning not waving.

-Either way the difference its the same – we can miss the gift that is the “right now”, we can miss the unique shape and rise and fall of it, we can miss what it might tell us and teach us, we might even miss its beauty.
+Either way the difference its the same – we can miss the gift that is the “right now”.
+We can miss the unique shape and rise and fall of it, we can miss what it might tell us and teach us, we might even miss how lovely it might be.